taherbert/vengeance-apl/README.md

 ### Optional Arguments
 - `--targets`: Number of targets for the simulation (overrides character.simc)
 - `--time`: Fight duration in seconds (overrides character.simc)
+- `--targettime`: List of target and time combinations for multiple simulations
 - `--hero`: Hero talents to include (default: all)
 - `--class`: Class talents to include (default: all)
 - `--spec`: Spec talents to include (default: all)